James4Ever0/notes/AGI that controls computer.md

 ----

-for Ubuntu ARM VM, `mss` failed but `pyautogui` works. write one python script to pipe raw images to ffmpeg for better compression ratio by shell. the final video is not "time-accurate". it is frame by frame, matched with timestamps.
+for Ubuntu ARM VM, `mss` failed on wayland but `pyautogui` works. write one python script to pipe raw images to ffmpeg for better compression ratio by shell. the final video is not "time-accurate". it is frame by frame, matched with timestamps.